-Through the Scotiabank EcoLiving Awards, supported by Green Living Enterprises, we’re recognizing Canadian businesses, innovators and students dedicated to improving energy efficiency in the home.
-The winners are selected by a diverse panel of experts and celebrated at a gala dinner.
+Through the Scotiabank EcoLiving Awards, we’re recognizing Canadian businesses, entrepreneurs and students dedicated to improving energy efficiency in the home.
+The Awards give the winners an opportunity to show Canadians new and innovative ways to make their homes eco-friendly.
+Winners are selected by a diverse panel of expert judges and celebrated at a gala event.

 Our panel of judges selects three finalists, including one winner, in the following categories: